Catser26/Catser26/README.md

 - Pronouns: she/her

 ### Plans
-- Currently learning C (cause I rlly should do that at some point)
 - Just doing some projects when I'm bored
 - Trying to get more into CTFs
 <!--